bitcolorine/Je-suis-eclectique/book.md

 <li>Spent a lot of money learning something or other</li>
 <li>You have a folder called "Someday"</li>
 <li>You wake up and remember your age before you remember the day of the week</li>
-(Wether you're 30, 40 or 50, the desire to make something is mysteriously linked to age)</ul>
+(Whether you're 30, 40 or 50, the desire to make something is mysteriously linked to age)</ul>

 <p>I then invite to take a long deep breath of relief, because I can assure you you can find exactly what you were meant to create.
-I found it and once I did it took me three months go from zero to satisfied with my work and I know that my best work is ahead.
+I found it and once I did it took me three months go from zero to satisfied with my work and I know that my best work is ahead.</p>

 Your's is too.</p>

-<p>So sign up be the among the early readers and find your creative outlet once and for all.</p>
+<p>So sign up be the among the early readers, it's free!</p>
 </div>

 <div class="medium-5 columns">